City of Trees has identified over 1,000 locations across Manchester and Salford city centres where high impact street trees can be planted.

 The actual location and number of trees will vary depending on a number of factors such as services in the ground, CCTV, pedestrian access etc.

-We are planting the first trees as part of the initiative in early 2018, thanks to the support of Allied London and plan to re-leaf the city centre over the next 10 years.
+We are hoping to planting the first trees as part of the initiative in 2018 and plan to re-leaf the city centre over the next 10 years.
 However to do so, we need the support of businesses, developers, companies and individuals.
 Find out how you can support us below.

 A mini-civil engineering project